MaximeILL/medical-img-to-text-rag/README.md

 ## Project Overview

-*Data Processing*: Reformats datasets into an image-description format.
+- *Data Preprocessing*: Reformats datasets into an image-description format.
 The PAD-UFES-20 dataset, originally tabular, is converted into paired image-description entries.
 Similarly, the PathVQA dataset, initially structured as a Q&A database, is transformed into an image-description format for consistent processing.

-*Vector Database*: Uses KDB.AI to store embeddings of images and text descriptions for efficient similarity-based retrieval.
+- *Vector Database*: Uses KDB.AI to store embeddings of images and text descriptions for efficient similarity-based retrieval.

-*Application*: Provides a user interface for uploading medical images, retrieving relevant descriptions, and generating detailed medical insights.
+- *Application*: Provides a user interface for uploading medical images, retrieving relevant descriptions, and generating detailed medical insights.

 ## System Pipeline
 <img src="/pipeline/schema_ragf.png" alt="Our RAG Pipeline" />